-Their PST is currently invested 100% P&G stock.
+Their PST account is currently invested 100% in P&G stock.
 Procter & Gamble stock has been good to them, and they are pleased with their account balances.
 They do understand the risk of having all of their eggs in one basket and would like to begin diversifying.

 What do they do?

 For Bob & Becky, we want to start diversifying their accounts relatively slowly.
 They have spent decades watching Procter & Gamble stock make them millionaires.
-They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that destroys all who enter.
+They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that devours all who enter.

 Why stop at 50%?

 We stop at 50% for a couple of reasons.
-First, the rules of the PST (the PST is actually an Employee Stock Ownership Plan or ESOP) state that we must keep at least 40% of the account in P&G stock if we want to use the other stock investments available inside the plan; we do.
+First, the rules of the PST (the PST is, in reality, an Employee Stock Ownership Plan or ESOP) state that we must keep at least 40% of the account in P&G stock if we want to use the other stock investments available inside the plan; we do.
 Secondly, we don’t want to unintentionally sell any of Bob & Becky’s preferred P&G stock shares until we have thoroughly analyzed their trustee’s cost distribution options.
 (Look for more on this in future blog posts)

-The last thing we do is coach Bob and Becky to make the transactions when P&G stock is doing well.
+We also coach Bob and Becky to make the transactions when P&G stock is doing well.
 There is no reason to panic and sell the stock when it is down.
 We have years to complete the diversification and get comfortable with the new investments.

 What about the 401(k) plan?